cozy/cozy.github.io/src/tutorials/data/queries.md

   .indexFields(["category", "created_at"])
 ```

 ⚠️ The order in the `indexFields` array can be very important for performances, especially when there are both range and equality operators: you must always index the field involved in the equality operator first.
-To understand this, it helps to understand concepts about CouchDB indexes, explained in [this section](advanced.md/#indexes-concepts).
+This is further explained in [this section](advanced.md/#indexes-performances-and-design).

 ## Sort data with Mango